mbodm/WAUZ/README.md

 The short version:

-WAUZ will now always clear the destination folder (remove all files and folders inside it), before WAUZ even starts the unzip process.
+WAUZ now always clears the destination folder (remove all files and folders inside it), before WAUZ even starts the unzip process.
 This means, if in example a zip file is corrupted and WAUZ stops, you already lost all of your old addons, inside the destination folder.
 But since the destination folder normally is just a "binary data working folder", solely used for the addon